What Is a Stipend? Definition, Types, and Examples for Employers

 Professional development stipends (modern stipend)

-A 2025 study by the United Nation Trade and Development found that up to 40% of jobs worldwide will be impact because of AI.
+A 2025 study by the United Nation Trade and Development found that up to 40% of jobs worldwide will be impacted because of AI.
 As a result, more companies are ramping up learning and development, providing stipends to cover training costs and offering additional job training opportunities.

-Health insurance stipends
+Health insurance stipends (traditional stipend)

 Employers may offer a health insurance stipend instead of enrolling trainees in their health insurance plan to mitigate the cost of coverage from another provider.
+LSAs and ICHRAs also complement each other well to create a comprehensive and modern benefits package.

 Academic research stipends (traditional stipend)